Why should someone get hearing aids?

 What kinds of hearing aids do Specsavers produce and provide?

-Specsavers provide a huge range of different options and styles of hearing aids to suit the varied needs of our patients and their hearing loss.
+We provide lots of different options and styles of hearing aids to suit all hearing profiles.

-These include custom-made options to fit the patient’s ear, rechargeable aids that remove the need to change batteries, and aids that provide a direct connection from mobile phones that allow users to stream phone calls and audio from their phones.
+These include custom-made options to fit the patient’s ear, rechargeable aids that remove the need to change batteries, and aids that provide a direct connection from mobile phones that allow users to stream phone calls and audio.

 What kinds of technologies do Specsavers hearing aids use?

-In addition, we work with world-leading hearing aid manufacturers: two of which provide hearing aids that use Made for iPhone technology, and another is the first to produce Made for Android.
-This ensures we have the latest features and the fastest processing available, and users to have a flexible approach to their hearing loss.
+In addition, we work with world-leading hearing aid manufacturers.
+This ensures we have the latest features and the fastest processing available.

 How much do hearing aids cost and how much does it cost to maintain them?

-The price you pay for a pair of hearing aids depends on the level of technology of the aid, so our entry-level aids start from £495 for a pair.
+The price you pay for a pair of hearing aids depends on the level of technology.
+Ours start from £495 for a pair.

 At Specsavers, we provide four years’ worth of batteries (for non-rechargeable options) as well as a four-year warranty with our hearing aids.

-There may also be additional costs of wax filters, which prevent wax from going into the devices or domes, which start at £7.95 a pack.
-It’s recommended that they are changed every three months.
+There may also be additional costs of wax filters, which prevent wax from going into the devices, which start at £7.95 a pack.
+It’s recommended these are changed every three months.

 How long do hearing aids last?

-Hearing aids generally have a life span of at least four years, however, if you take care of them they can last longer than this.
-It is recommended that hearing aids should be updated every four years, to ensure you are wearing hearing aids that are providing the biggest benefit for your hearing loss and lifestyl
+Hearing aids generally have a lifespan of at least four years.
+However, if you take care of them they can last longer than this.

 Are new hearing aids always better than old ones?

-Getting new hearing aids will be dependent on various things such as your lifestyle needs, the change in your hearing and money.
+Getting new hearing aids will be dependent on your lifestyle needs, the change in your hearing and your budget.

-Whenever you get new hearing aids, they will always feel better than your previous pair.
-However, like a pair of shoes, you will need to take some time to adjust and adapt to them.
+Whenever you get new hearing aids, they'll always feel better than your previous pair.
+However, like a new pair of shoes, you'll need to take some time to adjust and adapt to them.

 Would I benefit from a hearing aid when I have a heavy cold?

-It is very common for people to report a loss of hearing when they are suffering from a heavy cold.
+It's common for people to report a change in their hearing when they have a heavy cold.

-It is thought to be the result of mucus blocking the Eustachian tube (that connects your middle ear space to the back of your throat) which means that its normal pressure equalisation function is not possible.
+It's thought to be the result of mucus blocking the tube that connects your middle ear space to the back of your throat.

-We, therefore, experience a sensation of 'dullness' in our hearing.
-It is not normally recommended that hearing aids be used in this situation as over-the-counter decongestants are more effective.
+We therefore experience a sensation of 'dullness' in our hearing.
+It's not normally recommended that hearing aids be used in this situation as over-the-counter decongestants are more effective.

-However, if you have any concerns over long-lasting damage to your hearing then you should speak to your GP.
+However, if you have any concerns at all over long-lasting damage to your hearing please make sure you speak to your GP.

 Find out more about hearing aids